 The upper water wall section is a single wrap around the outer top portion of the generating section.
 The primary purpose of this section is to provide thermal insulation of the internal hot gases from the outer shell.
 The main generating section is typically comprised of sixteen spirally wound layers.
 The coil diameter increases through the steam boiler heat exchanger to allow for expansion that occurs as the feedwater vaporizes.
 The layers of spiral-wound coils are staggered to provide disruptive combustion gas flow and proper velocity for good heat transfer.
 Lower water wall sections are a single outer wrap of coil around the main combustion chamber that provides thermal insulation and additional heat transfer surface area.

 The flow of water in the coil counters the flow of hot gases.
-This counterflow design helps provide optimum heat transfer and is one of the factors that lead to the high efficiency of the Clayton fired or unfired Steam Generator.
+This counterflow design helps provide optimum heat transfer and is one of the factors that lead to the high efficiency of the Clayton fired or unfired steam generation system.
 Pumping feedwater at a rate of 125%-133% of the steam demand helps ensure that there is liquid in all sections of the coil at all times to eliminate steam blanketing.
 This helps provide good heat transfer and protects the coils from overheating that can occur in super heat conditions.

 The entire coil is encased in a mild steel inner jacket and insulated from the outer shell.
 Cooling air passes between the inner steel jacket and the outer carbon steel shell.
 Air is either provided by the combustion air blower with standard burners or by means of an external cooling air fan.
 This arrangement maintains a skin temperature to a maximum of 150°F.